muksiddheswar/CPP-Examples/pointers/smart_pointers/README.md

 Reason: Suppose pointers are holding the object and requesting for other objects then they may form a Deadlock.

 <img width="446" alt="weakPtr" src="https://github.com/muksiddheswar/CPP-Examples/assets/17706548/f76a57e9-98fe-4d5a-bb37-f6cc48a9782d">

+Lock increases the reference count. (check)
+Lock needs to be used before accessing a weak pointer.
+Lock returns a (shared) pointer.